zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 }
 ```

 The new type may also include the full type definition of the reference type instead of specifying only the Id.
-For example,
+For example:

 ```json
 {